As a child I was witty, bubbly and outgoing. Sometimes labelled a ‘tomboy’ due to my sporting nature and competitive streak.

 Working hard to break the mould of the traditional client experience, I focused on creating a supportive and client centric environment where the client feels empowered in their property journey.
 My passion to modernise the conveyancing industry coupled with my strong work ethic and integrity has been rewarded.

-In early 2018, I was the first Licenced Conveyancer in the greater border region to gain PEXA (Property Exchange Australia) certification and graduation.
+In 2017, I was the first Licensed Conveyancer in the greater border region to gain PEXA (Property Exchange Australia) certification and graduation.
 Cementing my superior expertise and knowledge in electronic conveyancing.

-With a shift to electronic conveyancing, 3 office expansions and a strong property mentor team, our clients proudly regard us as a leader in the NSW property conveyancing field.
+With these awards under our belt, a shift to electronic conveyancing, three office expansions and a strong property mentor team, our clients proudly regard us as a leader in the NSW property conveyancing field.